-All obligations of Landlord under this Lease will be binding upon Landlord only during the period of its ownership of the Premises and not thereafter, provided that any person or entity succeeding to the interest of Landlord assumes in writing all of the obligations of Landlord under this Lease arising during such person's or entity's period of ownership of the Premises.
-The term "Landlord" in this Lease shall mean only the owner for the time being of the Premises.
+All obligations of Landlord under this Lease will be binding upon Landlord only during the period of its ownership of the Premises and not thereafter.
+The term "Landlord" In this Lease shall mean only the owner for the time being of the Premises.
 Upon the transfer by such owner of its interest in the Premises, such owner shall thereupon be released and discharged from all obligations of Landlord thereafter accruing, but such obligations shall be binding during the Term upon each new owner for the duration of such owner's ownership.

 32. Inspection and Access.
-Landlord and Landlord's representatives may enter the Premises during business hours on not less than 48 hours advance written notice (except in the case of emergencies in which case no such notice shall be required and such entry may be at any time) for the purpose of effecting any such repairs, inspecting the Premises, showing the Premises to prospective purchasers and, during the last 12 months of the Term, to prospective tenants or for any other business purpose.
-Landlord shall use reasonable efforts to minimize interference with Tenant's operations in the Premises in connection with Landlord's activities conducted pursuant to this paragraph.
-Landlord may erect a suitable sign on the Premises stating the Premises are available to let or that the Project is available for sale.
-Landlord may grant easements, make public dedications, designate Common Areas and create restrictions on or about the Premises, provided that no such easement, dedication, designation or restriction materially, adversely affects Tenant's use or occupancy of the Premises for the Permitted Use (including Tenant's access to and use of the parking spaces which Tenant is entitled to use pursuant to Section 10).
-At Landlord's written request, Tenant shall execute such instruments as may be reasonably necessary for such easements, dedications or restrictions, provided that such instruments do not materially increase Tenant's obligations or materially decrease Tenant's rights under this Lease.
-Tenant shall at all times, except in the case of emergencies, have the right to escort Landlord or its agents, representatives, contractors or guests while the same are in the Premises, provided such escort does not materially and adversely affect Landlord's access rights hereunder.
-Landlord shall comply with Tenant's reasonable security and safety requirements with respect to entering the Premises; provided, however, that Tenant has notified Landlord of such security and safety requirements simultaneously with or prior to Landlord's entry into the Premises.
+Landlord and its agents, representatives, and contractors may enter the Premises at any reasonable time to inspect the Premises and to make such repairs as may be required or permitted pursuant to this Lease and for any other business purpose.
+Landlord and Landlord's representatives may enter the Premises during business hours on not less than 48 hours advance written notice (except in the case of emergencies in which case no such notice shall be required and such entry may be at any time) for the purpose of effecting any such repairs, inspecting the Premises, showing the Premises to prospective purchasers and, during the last 18 months of the Term, to prospective tenants or for any other business purpose.
+Landlord shall use reasonable efforts to minimize interference with Tenant's operations in the Premises in connection with Landlord's activities conducted pursuant to this paragraph ..
+Landlord may erect a suitable sign on the Premises stating the Premises are available to let or that the Project Is available for sale.
+Landlord may grant easements, make public dedications, designate Common Areas and create restrictions on or about the Premises, provided that no such easement, dedication, designation or restriction materially, adversely affects Tenant's use or occupancy of the Premises for the Permitted Use.
+At Landlord's request, Tenant shall execute such instruments as may be necessary for such easements, dedications or restrictions.
+Tenant shall at all times, except in the case of emergencies, have the right to escort Landlord or its agents, representatives, contractors or quests while the same are in the Premises, provided such escort does not materially and adversely affect Landlord's access rights hereunder.
+Landlord shall comply with Tenant's reasonable security and safety requirements with respect to entering the Premises; provided, however, that Tenant has notified Landlord of such security and safety requirements simultaneously with or prior to Landlord's entry Into the Premises.